ntegrals/magic-cli/README.md

 ### Installation

-1. Get an OpenAI API Key at [https://openai.com/](https://openai.com/) Make sure to also request access to the GPT-4 API.
-(This CLI is much more powerful this way)
+1. Get an OpenAI API Key at [https://openai.com/](https://openai.com/)

+   Make sure to also request access to the GPT-4 API.
+(The CLI is much more powerful with GPT-4)

 2. Install the CLI via npm
    ```sh
    npm install -g magic-cli